sirnewton01/p9-tutorial/intro.md

 Middle clicking on a word or some selected text *executes* that command.
 As you can see, it doesn't matter where that command is.
 It can be embedded in a document.
 If you don't trust the document then try not to execute any commands in it.

 We've covered what the left and middle mouse buttons do.
 What about the right one?
-Well, that one is for navigation.
+Well, that is for navigation.
 Right-clicking on a file can potentially open up a new window, depending on which program is registered to handle the file type.
 You can close windows by right-clicking on an empty spot on the desktop, choose Delete and then right click on the window.
-Try right-clicking on this nice introduction document written by the Plan 9 authors and close it once you are done.
+Try right-clicking on this nice introduction document written by the Plan 9 authors.
+Close it once you are done.

 /sys/doc/9.ps